elventear/quartz-scheduler/README.txt

 quartz-weblogic-<ver>.jar	optional WebLogic specific Quartz extensions such
 							as the WebLogicDelegate.

-build.xml             		an "ANT" build file, for building Quartz.

-readme.txt            		this file (duh!).
+README.txt            		this file (duh!).

-license.txt           		a document declaring the license under which
+LICENSE.txt           		a document declaring the license under which
                       		Quartz can be used and distributed.

 src-header.txt				piece of text to put at the top of each new file